-Missing states
+Missina states

 Metrics with missing data for more than 10 states were not ranked.
 States that were missing were not included in the rank of the domain or subdomain.
-In the 2023 Dashboard, 33% of measures were missing data for one or more states.
-This level of missingness is higher than previous years, with only 6% of measures missing data for one or more states in the 2021 Dashboard.
-Because more states were missing from the ranked metrics, in the 2023 Dashboard, HPIO includes a "out of XX states" indicator for transparency.
-For example, Florida was missing data from the adult depression metric, so Ohio's rank is reported out of 50 instead of out of 51.
-Due to this constrain, some metrics, domains or subdomains may appear to rank higher or lower only because they were missing data from one or more states, and may have ranked differently had data been collected and reported.
-Therefore, caution is advised in comparing rankings in the 2023 Dashboard directly with previous editions.
+In the 2024 Dashboard, 25% of measures were missing data for one or more states.
+This level of missingness is lower than the 2023 Dashboard, which had 33% of metrics missing data for one or more states, but higher than some previous years, with only 6% of measures missing data for one or more states in the 2021 Dashboard.
+Because more states were missing from the ranked metrics, starting in the 2023 Dashboard, HPIO added a "out of XX states" indicator for transparency.
+For example, Florida was missing data from the excessive drinking metric, so Ohio's rank is reported out of 50 instead of out of 51.
+Due to this constraint, some metrics, domains or subdomains may appear to rank higher or lower only because they were missing data from one or more states, and may have ranked differently had data been collected and reported.
+Therefore, caution is advised in comparing rankings in the 2024 Dashboard directly with previous editions.